 It is interesting how much people are paying for a booster box of Dominaria.
 The other sets are selling for around the expected retail price of a Standard booster box.
 Why is Dominaria worth much more money than the other rotating sets?
 While I cannot provide specific evidence, Dominaria does have a few special qualities.
 It is considered one of the best drafting sets in recent history.
-In addition, the nostalgia of the set brought back many former MTG players to the game.
-Half of the players I spoke with at the pre-release came because they wanted to play with Llanowar Elves, Goblin Warchief, Icy Manipulator, and other iconic cards.
+Also, the nostalgia of the set brought back many former MTG players to the game.
+Half of the players I spoke with at the pre-release came because they wanted to play with Llanowar Elves, Goblin Warcheif, Icy Manipulator, and other iconic cards.
 I believe these qualitative reasons are reinforced by the lack of expected value (EV) from opening a booster box of Dominaria.

 Next, I compared current booster box prices to the EV of each set found on MTG Dawnglare using the default TCGplayer Mid pricing.
 The set EV and booster box prices do not correlate well.
 Dominaria booster boxes are selling at two and a half times their set EV.
 Rivals of Ixalan has the highest set EV and the lowest booster box price.
 There are other factors beyond set EV affecting current booster box prices.